Effective date: 2022-01-01

 SERVICE means the darkpos.com website operated by Dark.

 PERSONAL DATA means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).

-USAGE DATA is data collected automatically either generated by the use of Service or from Service infrastructure itself (for example, the duration of a page visit).
+USAGE DATA is data collected automatically either generated by the use of the Service or from the Service infrastructure itself (for example, the duration of a page visit).

 COOKIES are small files stored on your device (computer or mobile device).